Steps To Take If Your Identity Is Stolen

 Further Reading

 What would you say the fastest growing crime in the United States is today?
-If identity theft came to mind, then you're exactly right.
-Statistics by the Federal Trade Commission show that over 20% of all identity theft cases involve the internet and ...
+If identity theft came to mind, you're exactly right.
+Statistics by the Federal Trade Commission show that a significant portion of identity theft cases involve the interne...

 Everyone faces emergencies sometimes.
-Maybe a large home repair, job loss or other unexpected expense has made you miss a life insurance payment.
-The consequences of skipping a life insurance payment depend on the policy type, coverage, and terms and...
+Maybe a large home repair, job loss or another unexpected expense has made you miss a life insurance payment.
+The consequences of skipping a life insurance payment depend on the policy type, coverage, and the p...